-In previous versions, SeaTable supported only three currencies: Euro, Dollar and Yuan.
-This forced all those users who are from countries where none of these currencies are used to choose one of these three when using a currency column.
+In previous versions, SeaTable only supported three currencies: Euro, Dollar and Yuan.
+This meant that all those users who came from countries where none of these currencies were used were forced to choose one of these three when using a currency column.
 Sorry about that!
-But we have good news: With SeaTable 1.7, you can use any currency you can think of in the currency column.
+But we have good news: With SeaTable 1.7 you can use any currency you can think of in the currency column.

 Simple recording of date values